sensedeep/dynamodb-onetable/README.md

 The `client` property must be an initialized [AWS DocumentClient](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html).
 The DocumentClient API is currently supported by the AWS v2 API.
 The recently released AWS v3 API does not yet support the DocumentClient API (stay tuned - See [Issue](https://github.com/sensedeep/dynamodb-onetable/issues/2)).

-By default, OneTable will not write `null` values to the database.
+By default, OneTable will not write `null` values to the database rather, it will remove the corresponding attribute from the item.
 If you set the `nulls` property to true, `null` values will be written via `create` or `update`.
 You can also define `nulls` on a model attribute basis via the schema.

 The optional `intercept` function will be invoked on read and write requests to assist with data migrations.
 The intercept function can modify the item as it sees fit.
 The invocation signature is: